It is important that you go to the possession hearing and it is usually a good idea to arrive about half an hour before it is due to take place.

-Also, if you don’t bring your papers with you it will mean that you and your ICCARS representative will have to ask your landlord or mortgage lender to show you their copies.
+Also, if you don’t bring your papers with you it will mean that you and your ICCARS representative are at a disadvantage because you will be reliant on your landlord or mortgage lender to show you their copies.

 Important information to bring to the court with you includes the following:

 - All the court papers you have received.

 - Any notices that have been sent or given to you.

 - Any letters that have been sent about arrears